tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/对象操作/上传对象_intl_en.md

 Multipart operations include:

-- Multipart upload: initializing a multipart upload operation, uploading parts, and completing a multipart upload operation
+- Multipart upload: Initializing a multipart upload operation, uploading parts, and completing a multipart upload operation.
 - Deleting uploaded parts

 >?
 Uploading the object via multipart upload, you can also use [Advanced APIs](#.E9.AB.98.E7.BA.A7.E6.8E.A5.E5.8F.A3.EF.BC.88.E6.8E.A8.E8.8D.90.EF.BC.89) to upload (recommended).
 >

 <span id="INIT_MULIT_UPLOAD"></span>
 ### Initializing a multipart upload

 #### Description